 Jason Richwine, senior white supremacist at Heritage Foundation

-In case there was
+In case there was any doubt

 that Heritage Foundation's Jason Richwine is a white supremacist, there's his pieces for a white supremacist website:

 Richwine's two stories for Spencer's website, AlternativeRight.com, dealt with crime rates among Hispanics in the United States.
 AlternativeRight.com describes itself as "dedicated to heretical perspectives on society and culture—popular, high, and otherwise—particularly those informed by radical, traditionalist, and nationalist outlooks."

 That site is run by Richard Spencer, who also runs a "think tank" for "White Americans".
 Nice friends, Richwine has.

 Richwine's articles for AlternativeRight.com, "Model Minority?," published on March 3, 2010, and "More on Hispanics and Crime," published the next day, push back on an American Conservative essay that argued that some conservatives have over-hyped the crime rate among Hispanics.
 (Richwine's article was cross-posted on the website of the American Enterprise Institute, a conservative think tank in Washington where Richwine was previously a fellow.)